-Refer to Note 4(10) (inventories), Note 5(2) (critical accounting estimates and assumptions) and Note 6(3) (inventories) to the consolidated financial statements where the inventory impairment losses have been discussed.
+Refer to Note 4(10) (inventories), Note 5(2) (critical accounting estimates and assumptions) and Note 6(3) (inventories) to the consolidated financial statements for the details and accounting policies on inventory impairment losses.

-Losses on inventories and allowances as at June 30, 2021 was NT\$1,915,381 thousand and NT\$231,304 thousand, respectively.
+Losses on inventories and allowances as at June 30, 2022 were NT\$3,605,723 thousand and NT\$398,601 thousand, respectively.
 The rapid changes in the technology of the industries in which the Group is involved and the net realizable value used in the evaluation of obsolete inventories often involve subjective judgements and therefore highly uncertain estimates.
 Inventories are measured at the lower of cost and net realizable value.
 The impact of inventories and its allowance for diminution in value has a significant impact on the financial statements.
 Therefore, the loss on inventories and allowances assessment is a key audit matter of the current period.